Code-Institute-Submissions/heli-sa-portfolio1/README.md

 ### `Short descriptive steps`

-- Open website: URL from github
+- Open website: (https://heli-sa.github.io/portfolio1/) from github
 - Confirm the page opens correctly

 - Scroll to the bottom of the page